ShawnBeasleyOTRS/doc-installation/content/installation.rst

 .. note::

-   We assume, that OTRS and PostgreSQL server run on the same machine and PostgeSQL uses *Peer* authentication method.
+   We assume, that OTRS and PostgreSQL server run on the same machine and PostgreSQL uses *Peer* authentication method.
 For more information see the `Client Authentication <https://www.postgresql.org/docs/current/client-authentication.html>`__ section in the PostgreSQL manual.

 Run these commands as ``postgres`` user: